 The degree programs and research efforts at NJIT’s Martin Tuchman School of Management (MTSM) are directed toward understanding the effects of technology and technological change on business.
-MTSM’s goal is to prepare a new generation of technology-savvy business leaders who are ready for
+MTSM’s goal is to prepare a new generation of technology-savvy business leaders who are ready for the challenges of the continuing technological revolution.

 MTSM is committed to providing a solid foundation in business and management within a hands-on, experiential learning environment.
 Small class sizes and opportunities to co-op or intern with major corporations throughout the region and to work with startup companies in VentureLink allow students to learn first-hand about entrepreneurship and product innovation.
-Currently, there are over 900 students enrolled in the school’s undergraduate and graduate programs.
+Currently, there are over 1000 students enrolled in the school’s undergraduate and graduate programs.
 In addition, almost 200 students majoring in engineering, computing, social science, and the applied and design sciences are pursuing a business minor.
 Joint B.S./M.S. or B.S./M.B.A. options allow students in several departments across the university to accelerate their studies and earn a master’s degree in management or an M.B.A. in addition to their undergraduate degree.

 MTSM offers an undergraduate program leading to the B.S. degree in Business with concentrations in accounting systems, finance, innovation and entrepreneurship, management information systems, and marketing and a B. S. degree in Financial Technology (FinTech).
 At the master’s level, MTSM offers two programs leading to an M.S. degree in management (M.S.M.) with concentrations in Global Project Management, Business Analytics and Financial Technology, and a Master of Business Administration (M.B.A.) with concentrations in MIS, finance, marketing, innovation and entrepreneurship, and a custom concentration.
 The MBA and MSM programs are available on-campus or online.
 MTSM also offers a PhD in Business Data Science.